nnukwummuoo/ritual-ui/README.md

 All fields are required.

-nickname must start with @.
+username must start with @.

 Verifies that the user exists and password matches.